 Level 5: Most Aware Prospects - The Conversion Focus

-Most aware prospects are ready to buy but need the final push.
-They understand the problem, know solutions exist, are familiar with your product, and believe it can help them.
-Your job is to facilitate the buying process and remove any remaining friction.
+Most aware prospects are ready to buy.
+They understand the problem, know solutions exist, know your product, and believe it can help.
+Your job now is to remove friction from the buying process.

 Identifying Most Aware Prospects